 The Catholic Church welcomes new members & forms disciples for a lifetime relationship with Christ in the Church through the Rite of Christian Initiation of Adults (RCIA).
 RCIA is a process of intellectual, spiritual, and moral formation that prepares individuals for initiation into the Catholic Church.
 New members are welcome at any time!
 Contact Fr.
 Rutten at firstname.lastname@example.org or 988-3750.

 Anointing of the Sick

 If you are sick with a serious illness, especially if you will be going through surgery, the grace of the Sacrament of the Anointing of the Sick is a helpful preparation.
 If possible, it is always best to have Fr.
 Rutten administer this sacrament before you get to the hospital.
 Please let Fr.
-Rutten or Paul know of your need and this can be done after Mass on Sundays or by stopping into the office/chapel.
+Rutten know of your need and this can be done after Mass on Sundays or by stopping into the office/chapel.

 Of course, on short-term notice, the priest chaplain at either hospital is there to readily and graciously assist you.
 When you or your child are admitted to the hospital, please list that you belong to Saint John Paul II Parish in Harrisburg.
 A chaplain works at Avera and Sanford along with other pastoral ministers, and you will receive the needed spiritual and sacramental care if they know you are Catholic.